Bondelswarts Rebellion: Hofmeyr at the Permanent Mandates Commission, Geneva May 1924

 South Africa were once again due to appear before the Permanent Mandates Commission at the end of May 1924.
 It seems that some of the conclusions of the South African Commission of Enquiry and the report of the Permanent Mandates Commission were finally taken to heart.
-Jacobus Christian and the other ringleaders of the uprising did not serve their full prison sentences but were released from the Windhoek goal on 19 May 1924 on Administrator Hofmeyr's orders to commemorate the visit of the Prince of Wales.
+Jacobus Christian and the other ringleaders of the uprising did not serve their full prison sentences but were released from the Windhoek jail on 19 May 1924 on Administrator Hofmeyr's orders to commemorate the visit of the Prince of Wales.
 On 21 May 1924, in satisfaction of long-standing requests from the Bondelswarts, the Administrator appointed Jacobus Christian as the government recognised leader of the Bondelswarts., and agreed to pay him a salary for acting in that capacity.

 Hofmeyr himself attended the fourth session of the Permanent Mandates Commission in Geneva in 1924.
 Hofmeyr impressed by being well-prepared, bringing several maps and a couple of photograph albums.
 Hofmeyr reported that the release of Jacobus Christian and others, the appointment of Jacobus Christian as "Kaptein" of the Bondelswarts, the restoration of the reserve to the tribe and the return of all the stock captured after the conflict; the offer of work to the able-bodied and the provision of rations and free medical assistance to paupers.
 Mission stations and schools were being encouraged and a new, more suitable reserve super-intendant had been appointed.
 Hofmeyr charmed the Permanent Mandates Commission with courtesy – when the commission complained about the brevity of the Annual Report, Hofmeyr disarmingly replied that his government had instructed him to keep it short so as not to waste the commission's time.
 South Africa was praised for being the first Mandatory to send its Administrator to be examined.

 Having accepted an invitation from the Permanent Mandates Commission to attend other sittings unrelated to South West Africa, the Administrator paid tribute to the work of the commission, commenting as follows: "The Commission is the child of the Great War… We took part in that and many of us have made substantial sacrifices.
 This morning my mind went over the extent of that war and the state of Europe today.
 We in South Africa have sometimes felt despondent.
 We have sometimes wondered whether this great institution, to which the eyes of mankind have turned for light and guidance… will be a success and will help us out.
 As a result of what I have seen here, I am filled with a new hope.
 A new avenue seems to be revealed by which we may escape from our old habits."